GriffithUniLibrary/digital-tools/content/5-writing-composition.md

 ## LaTeX

+{% capture aboutlatex %}
 `LaTeX` is a text formatting language (like `Markdown`) which is very flexible and robust.
 It is very well suited to scientific and mathematical notation.
 It is format agnostic your document structure, headings and figures can use any style you like.
+{% endcapture %}
+{% include alert.html text=aboutlatex color="primary" %}

 {% capture latextools %}

 - **[Overleaf](https://www.overleaf.com)**: is a web-based LaTeX editor with many built-in templates and automatic preview.
 It can automatically format your paper for certain journals and even submit them for you.
+- TeXShop: A venerable Mac-based LaTex editor

 {% endcapture %}
-{% include card.html header="LaTeX composition tools" text=telatextoolsxt %}
+{% include card.html header="LaTeX composition tools" text=latextools %}

 ## Pandoc